St. Johns Technical High School

+St. Johns Technical High School was a public high school located in St. Augustine, Florida.
+The school closed before the 2026-2027 school year as a cost saving measure in response to a $15 million budget shortfall.

+St. Johns was combined with St. Augustine High School, and an Early Career Program was created.

-St. Johns Technical High School is a public high school located in St. Augustine, Florida.
-"St. Johns Technical High School serves the district as a "School of Choice".
-"The school was created in 2004 and was designed to provide our district's at-risk students an academic program matched with technical training in a smaller, more personalized learning environment for the purpose of effecting a successful post-secondary career transition."
+The school was created in 2004, and it was designed to provide at-risk students with an academic program with technical training in a more personalized learning environment."